Esw4r/RTOS/README.md

 6. **Flash to the MCU**
    Use **ST-LINK** or the IDE's built-in debugger/flashing tools
 7. **Run**

-## What is RTOS?
-RTOS stands for Real-Time Operating System — basically, it’s an operating system with a strict sense of timing.
-Unlike General Purpose which addresses a certain task only when its possibly can, RTOS will get to the task right on the scheduled time.
-Thats why its called "Real" Time OS.

-#### Multitasking in RTOS
-As our STM32F401CCU6 has only one hardware thread, Multi-threading is impossible here.
-The CPU runs one task at a time, but the RTOS switches between tasks so quickly it feels like they run in parallel.
-- Each task gets CPU time according to its priority and scheduling policy.
-- The RTOS uses a scheduler and context switching to make this happen.

 ---
 ### 3 Default Primary Tasks Assigned: